weechat/weechat/UPGRADING.md

 ### Colors

-If you have some colors defined in section "palette" with version 0.3.4, you should remove all colors defined, and add new aliases (it's not needed any more to add colors before using them).
+If you have some colors defined in section "palette" with version 0.3.4, you should remove all colors defined, and add new aliases (it's not needed anymore to add colors before using them).

 Colors for nick prefixes (char for op, voice, ..) are defined in a single